The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I have come to make certain that our plan is still in effect.
+I have come to ensure that our plan remains in motion.

 LAETUS.